Brave SC: Rivalries

+This rivalry existed in the 2019 and 2021 USL League Two playoffs, with the two sides meeting in each of those years.
+In 2019, the Tormenta beat Brave SC 2-0 in the opening round of the playoffs.
+In 2021.
+The two sides met in the southern conference semifinals, in a game that involved many fights from both sides, mainly Tormenta.
+Brave SC players reported hearing racist slurs toward them, which led to red cards being issued to both sides.
+The Tormenta won 4-2 in AET.
+The South Georgia Tormenta team no longer exists.

-Brave SC Niterói
+SC Niterói

 In 2023, the club announced a partnership with Niterói, Rio de Janeiro, Brazil based youth club Brave SC Niterói.
 The club rosters 80 futsal players and is competing in its first outdoor soccer season.
 The partnership allows for coaching materials and tactics as well as players to be shared between the two sides.